dt-alfred-richards/trident-erp-ui/daily-logs.md

 - How does logistics shipment actually related to sale order
 - How does procurement receive work .Discuss on case where the received is partial!!!
 - Discuss on bill of materials where the bill is generated on client proposed price or any random details are fine?
+- discuss on reference for sales which shows as relation with client on creation of sale order
+- Discuss on how the priority works for sales table

 <!-- .................................................................................. -->

 Date - May 23-2025